- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Fast forward

-Hold down button 2 to fast forward or rewind.
-The track will resume playing as soon as you release the button.
+Hold button 2 to fast forward or rewind.
+The track will continue playing as soon as you release the button.

 Repeat